-Whenever we consider a family move, we always pay close attention to the racial demographics of a new area and its schools.
+Whenever we consider a family move, we pay close attention to the racial demographics of a new area and its schools.
 As we said earlier, in our family we have adopted children of three different races, and we want them to grow up in a diverse environment.
-Keep in mind that it's not always just about being with kids of their own race.
+Remember that it's not always just about being with kids of their own race.
 We also value them having friendships with people from a variety of backgrounds.

-We want to again say that transracial adoption is not about changing all of your family's surroundings.
-However, keep in mind that you are looking for meaningful relationships for both your child and yourself-relationships that will help you all learn and grow as you navigate the challenges of life together.
+We want to say again that parenting transracially is not about changing all of your family's surroundings.
+However, keep in mind that you are looking for meaningful relationships for both your children and for yourself - relationships that will help you all learn and grow as you navigate the challenges of life together.